Prowindy/vllm-router/src/tokenizer/README.md

 ### High-Level Overview

-The vLLM Router tokenizer layer provides a unified interface for text tokenization and detokenization, supporting multiple tokenizer backends (HuggingFace, Tiktoken, Mock) with sophisticated streaming capabilities and stop sequence detection.
+The SGL Router tokenizer layer provides a unified interface for text tokenization and detokenization, supporting multiple tokenizer backends (HuggingFace, Tiktoken, Mock) with sophisticated streaming capabilities and stop sequence detection.
 The architecture follows a trait-based design pattern enabling pluggable tokenizer implementations while maintaining consistent APIs across the router.

 **Key Components:**
 - **Factory Pattern**: Auto-detection and creation of appropriate tokenizer types from files or model names